 The most common cause of this condition is disc degeneration, although it can also result from a combination of issues.
-If your bilateral stenosis is caused by a slipped, bulging, or herniated disc, that means the discs in between your vertebrae are infringing upon the foramen, narrowing the space through which the spinal nerves can pass, and possibly even putting pressure on the nerves.
+If your bilateral stenosis results from a slipped, bulging or herniated disc, that means the discs in between your vertebrae are infringing upon a foramen, narrowing the space through which the spinal nerves can pass and possibly even putting pressure on the nerves.

-The area of your body in which you experience symptoms depends on the position of the affected vertebrae.
-Usually, vertebrae in the upper part of the back and neck will cause symptoms in the head or upper torso, whereas those in the lower back can impact the legs and feet, and can even cause difficulty walking and controlling bladder/bowel function.
+The area of your body that shows symptoms depends on the position of the affected foramina and nerves.
+Usually, compressed nerve roots in the upper part of the neck and back will cause symptoms in the head or upper torso, whereas those in the lower back can impact the legs and feet, and can even cause difficulties walking and controlling bladder/bowel function.

-Conservative treatments for bilateral stenosis include physical therapy and exercises, rest, pain medication, steroid injections, and anti-inflammatory medicines.
-When the condition is acute, however, your physician may recommend surgery.
+Conservative treatments for bilateral stenosis include physical therapy and exercise, rest, pain medication, steroid injections and anti-inflammatory medicine.
+When the condition is not responding to these treatments, however, your physician may recommend surgery.

-If your physician has said your bilateral stenosis is severe enough to warrant surgery, but you want a second opinion, contact us today for a complimentary MRI or CT scan review.
-We are the leader in endoscopic spine surgery used to treat neck and back issues such as spinal stenosis, neural stenosis, and more.
+If your physician has said your bilateral stenosis is severe enough to warrant surgery, but you want a second opinion, contact Laser Spine Institute today for a complimentary review of your MRI or CT scan.
+We are the leader in minimally invasive spine surgery for the treatment of degenerative neck and back issues such as spinal stenosis, neural stenosis, and more.